Iván Sikic is a conceptual & performance artist who explores social structures, multiculturalism, the passing of time and audience immersion.

 His incisive manner of questioning the context, cultures and conflicts around him through his pieces has garnered global interest, has had viral repercussions and has been covered by media around the world, including Artishock (Chile), El Comercio (Peru), The Creators Project, Artnet News, Art Report (NY), El Cultural (Diario El Mundo, Spain) VICE Colombia (Colombia) MAKMA (Spain), High on Art, Heavy on Antics Magazine, BOOOOOOM!
 (Canada), Urdesign, Zeutch (France), Be-Street (France), ABC, La Vanguardia, (Spain), Ara (Catalunya), F5 (Poland), Radio Televisión Española (Spain), Trendhunter (Canada) Fast Company (USA), Designboom Español, O Globo (Brazil) , The Huffington Post (USA), amongst others.

-He completed his post-graduate studies at the Victorian College of the Arts (where he received the Orloff Award for Excellence) after graduating from The University of Melbourne, and spent over a decade based in Melbourne, Australia.
-He has presented work and attended residencies in Australia, Europe, the USA and Latin America.
-He is currently based in Brooklyn, NY,
+He completed his post-graduate studies at the Victorian College of the Arts (where he received the Orloff Award for Excellence).
+He has presented work attended residencies, and has works in private collections across Australia, Europe, the USA and Latin America.